This guidance document details RACGP’s requirements for basic life support (BLS) courses and advanced life support (ALS) courses.

 It is a requirement for all GPs in Training applying for Fellowship of the Royal College of General Practitioners (FRACGP) to hold a valid qualifications in BLS and ALS courses.

 - All BLS courses must meet Australian and New Zealand Committee on Resuscitation (ANZCOR) or United Kingdom Resuscitation Council (RCUK) guidelines in order to be recognised by the RACGP.

 - Participants of all RACGP pathways to Fellowship are required to complete BLS courses as outlined in the relevant pathway or program policies.

 - BLS courses must be a minimum of one hour and must cover basic life support of adults.

-- BLS courses are required to assess CPR competence.
+- BLS courses are required to assess cardiopulmonary resuscitation (CPR) competence.
 Participants must be able to demonstrate CPR on a mannequin on the floor upon completion of the course.

 - GPs working in anaesthetics or emergency medicine must supply current evidence of training in both BLS and ALS.

 - GPs who cannot physically perform BLS will need to: